Year One Curriculum Information

 Personal, Health and Social Education (PSHE)

 This is a crucial part of the curriculum which develops and fosters children’s belief in themselves, develops respect for and tolerance of others, and reinforces their sense of place in the school community and the wider world.
-This area of the curriculum is consistently present throughout the school day.
-Children will be taught to:-
+PSHE education is a school curriculum subject through which pupils develop the knowledge, skills and attributes they need to keep themselves healthy, safe and prepared for life and work.
+PSHE education has an impact on both academic and non-academic outcomes for pupils.

 Communication & language - Speaking & Listening